 Scout for SCN from late July through September, during the reproductive stages until maturity, by gently digging up roots and examining them for cysts.
 Roots should be soaked in water to avoid breaking off any potential cysts.
 Late-season scouting should be done prior to any tillage operations.
 Assess the most high-risk areas of a field, including:

-- Approaches and entrances
+- Approaches and field edges

 - Low spots